PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 layout: post
 title:  "My First Blog"
 date:   2022-03-23 16:46:24 +0000
-categories: jekyll update
+categories: post
 ---
 So, welcome to my first blog post.
 It took me the better part of a day at work to find the best (and cheapest!) way to setup a blog under my own domain.
-By the way, at my work we have something called the "green room" where we can pursue our own projects and such for self-development, so I'm not just procrastinating at work :)
+By the way, at my work we have something called the "green room" where we can pursue our own projects and such for self-development, so I'm not just procrastinating at work :smile:

 The initial idea for this blog was to start documenting findings and keeping a record of my achievements and interesting things that I've learned over the course of my career.